Student Life & Support

 Help and advice for parents and students, including financial aid, how to get to our campuses, and the support we can offer you to really help you succeed.

-We are delighted that your child has chosen to study with us.
+We are delighted that your young person has chosen to study with us.
 We will do our utmost to support them during their time with us to help them reach their full potential and career aspirations.

 It's really important that you complete your enrolment on the student portal and book a time to come into the college to collect your ID card and lanyard.